GGiecold-zz/Concurrent_AP/README.md

 * scikit-learn
 * setuptools

-Upon checking that the required dependencies are installed, you can upload Concurrent_AP from the official Python Package Index (PyPI) as follows:
+Upon checking that the required dependencies are installed, you can download Concurrent_AP from the official Python Package Index (PyPI) as follows:
 * open a terminal window;
 * type in the command: ```pip install Concurrent_AP```